 - Costs for tree removal or utility pole relocation

-These are approximate costs as of September, 2008.
-Your costs may vary.
+These are approximate costs and your costs may vary.
 Understand what is covered in the contract with your builder and what costs you may be responsible for.

 4. Obtain a prequalification letter for your budgeted costs